ptarmiganlabs/qs-log-scanner/README.md

 - `udp.host` is the interface to bind to.
 Use `0.0.0.0` to listen on all interfaces.
 - `receiveBufferSize` increases the UDP receive buffer to better handle bursts.
 - `maxQueueSize` is the maximum number of messages buffered in-process; when exceeded, messages are dropped.
+- `display.autoRefresh` and `display.autoRefreshInterval` control the table refresh.
+- `display.refreshInterval` and `display.maxMessagePreview` are present in `config/default.yaml` but are not currently used by the UI.

 ## Run